mithrandyr/SimplyXD/Docs/Add-XdDocumentProvider.md

 ```

 ### -XmlData
-XML data to be used in the execution of the template
+The XML that will be used as the data source for the document.

 ```yaml
 Type: String